Xi Jinping: Consolidation of power

-In March 2018, the National People's Congress (NPC) passed a set of constitutional amendments including removal of term limits for the president and vice president, the creation of a National Supervisory Commission, as well as enhancing the central role of the CCP.
-On 17 March 2018, the Chinese legislature reappointed Xi as president, now without term limits; Wang Qishan was appointed vice president.
-The following day, Li Keqiang was reappointed premier and longtime allies of Xi, Xu Qiliang and Zhang Youxia, were voted in as vice-chairmen of the CMC.
-Foreign minister Wang Yi was promoted to state councillor and General Wei Fenghe was named defence minister.
+In 2018, the National People's Congress (NPC) passed constitutional amendments including removal of term limits for the president and vice president, the creation of a National Supervisory Commission, as well as enhancing the central role of the CCP.
+Xi was reappointed as president, now without term limits, while Li Keqiang was reappointed premier.
 According to the Financial Times, Xi expressed his views of constitutional amendment at meetings with Chinese officials and foreign dignitaries.
 Xi explained the decision in terms of needing to align two more powerful posts—general secretary of the CCP and chairman of the CMC—which have no term limits.
-However, Xi did not say whether he intended to serve as party general secretary, CMC chairman and state president, for three or more terms.
+However, Xi did not say whether he intended to be party general secretary, CMC chairman and state president, for three or more terms.